The 6 Myths of Sleep

 Myth 1: If You Can’t Sleep, Just Stay in Bed Longer

 Most healthy sleepers take around 15 minutes to fall asleep.
-Of course, life sometimes has a way of intervening and making this impossible:
+Certain sleep changes may actually cause you to fall outside of this normal window, including:

 The above points are just some of the many things that can keep you awake in bed.
-But simply staying in bed and powering your way through wakefulness is not a good idea.
+But simply staying in bed and trying to will your way to sleep, when your body clearly isn't going to comply is not helpful either.
 All it does it teach your body to associate wakefulness with bed.

 Myth 2: Snoring Is Just Annoying